poseidon/typhoon/docs/topics/maintenance.md

    ...
 ```

-Typhoon clusters no longer require the `providers` block (unless you actually need to pass an [aliased provider](https://www.terraform.io/docs/configuration/providers.html#alias-multiple-provider-instances)).
+With Terraform v0.12, Typhoon clusters no longer require the `providers` block (unless you actually need to pass an [aliased provider](https://www.terraform.io/docs/configuration/providers.html#alias-multiple-provider-instances)).
 A regression in Terraform v0.11 made it neccessary to explicitly pass aliased providers in order for Typhoon to continue to enforce constraints (see [terraform#16824](https://github.com/hashicorp/terraform/issues/16824)).
 Terraform v0.12 resolves this issue.

 ```tf
  module "bare-metal-mercury" {